Frequently Asked Questions

 Will the school have a part-time option?

 Jefferson Sudbury School will be a full-time school.
 In order to build strong community and keep the school functioning as a participatory democracy, students need to commit to a full time schedule.
+Also, Virginia law requires a set amount of hours that the students be present in order for Jefferson Sudbury School to be an official private school.

 What are the roles of parents?